U-M uses Duo two-factor authentication to protect U-M systems and data, as well as your own personal information.

 - Something you have, such as a mobile app or hardware token.

-Turning on two-factor for Weblogin helps protect your direct deposit information and W2s.
+Duo helps to protect your direct deposit information and W2s.
 It is also used for:

 - Electronic Prescription of Controlled Substances (EPCS)